How can I run the osh command of the InfoSphere Parallel Engine in unix or linux platforms?

 - LD_LIBRARY_PATH should include the path to the parallel engine libraries.
 Please note that the name of this environment variable may take a different name (such as LIBPATH in AIX or SLIB_PATH in HP-UX) depending on your Operating System.
 Note: This variable does not need to be set in Windows environments.

-Here is an example on how to set these variables for Unix or Linux environments:
+Here is an example on how to set these variables:

 APT_ORCHHOME=/IBM/InformationServer/Server/PXEngine; export APT_ORCHHOME